 Disclosure is generally allowed to a member of the bargaining agent who has been authorized by an employee to whom the information relates to make an inquiry on the employee’s behalf, see 21-02-04, Disclosure of Claim File Information to Worker or Employer Representatives, or, where the employee is incapacitated, has been authorized by the next of kin or legal representative of the employee.

 No consent required

 The WSIB does not require the consent of the worker to disclose personal information in the following circumstances:

 Disclosure is generally allowed if the disclosure is to a WSIB employee or officer who needs the information in the performance of their duties.

 Disclosure is generally allowed if the disclosure is for the purpose of complying with federal or provincial law, including the WSIA, or a treaty, agreement or arrangement made thereunder.

 The WSIA directs the WSIB to provide to employers:

 - claim decision letters which include supporting reasons

 - access to relevant claim file information where there is an issue in dispute, and

-- non-economic loss (NEL) assessment reports upon request, see 18-05-03, Determining the Degree of Permanent Impairment.
+- non-economic loss (NEL) assessment reports, see 18-05-03, Determining the Degree of Permanent Impairment.